 On March 17, 2010, the City issued \$14,000,000 of Health Benefit Claims Bond Anticipation Notes.
 These notes were issued to pay medical, dental, vision and life insurance claims associated with the City's self-insured health benefits program.
-On March 16, 2011, the City issued a \$13,000,000 renewal note to refund the Series 2010 Note, which matured on March 17, 2010.
-The difference in par amount between the 2010 note and the 2011 note was funded with revenues from the Charged Funds associated with the City's self-insurance program.
-The Series 2010 Notes, Series 2011 Notes, any additional renewal notes, and the Bonds are not general obligations of the City and are not secured by a pledge of the full faith and credit of the City or any revenues of the City other than those specifically anticipated or pledged.
+The City has issued renewal notes annually in 2011 and 2012 to retire portions of the maturing notes.
+The remaining portions of the maturing notes were retired with funds available in the City's self-insurance fund.
+The Series 2010 Notes, Series 2011 Notes, Series 2012 Notes any additional renewal notes, and the Bonds are not general obligations of the City and are not secured by a pledge of the full faith and credit of the City or any revenues of the City other than those specifically anticipated or pledged.
 The Heatlh Benefit Claims Notes and Bonds are payable solely from the Basic Income Tax revenues of the City.
 The City expects to retire any additional renewal notes at their maturity from the revenues of the Charged Funds, and the proceeds of renewal notes.
 The City expects to fully retire all renewal notes no later than 2015.
-The City does not expect to issue the Bonds to retire the Series 2011 Notes or any renewal notes.
+The City does not expect to issue the Bonds to retire the Series 2012 Notes or any renewal notes.
 The maximum maturity of the Bonds is 20 years from their issuance date.
 That maximum maturity is reduced by any period of time any renewal notes are outstanding after five Fiscal Years after the Series 2010 Notes were issued.